 If you chose the 'run faster' option, you can set how faster you would like to run by setting your target score and the app will create a pace coach workout to achieve this.
 This can then be followed by either running indoors or outdoors.
 The 'pace coach' will prompt you when you stray away from then ideal pace as you run.

-Just recently, NURVV introduced the new Footstrike Coach that can help runners to adjust and optimise their footstrike to "reduce running-related injuries and improve performance", NURVV claims.
+Since its launch, NURVV has introduced many new features, including the Footstrike Coach that can help runners adjust and optimise their footstrike to "reduce running-related injuries and improve performance", NURVV explains.

 The main appeal of the NURVV Run insoles is, of course, that it is capable of measuring the placement of the feet, footstrike, balance, pronation and cadence.
 As NURVV puts it, "NURVV Run is for runners that want to improve their technique, to run faster and reduce injury risk."